asarfraaz/share2learn/_posts/2023-09-21-portfolio-for-interview.md

 ## Practical suggestions

 1. Always carry a pocket book to write down small notes as soon as you notice your "learning" moment.
-2. Allocate time 3 to 4 times a week to write down your "learnings"
+2. Allocate time of about 3 to 4 times a week to write down your "learnings"
 3. Target to post atleast 2 to 3 blogs per month

-Over a period of a year, you would have written atleast 20 or more blog posts
+Over a period of a year, you would have written atleast 20 or more blog posts.
+If you accomplish this.
+Then CONGRATULATIONS !!!
+You now have your own personal portfolio

-This blog is what you can mention in your resume.
-It shows your professional side with valuable quantitative points to backup your understanding of various concepts.
+This portfolio or blog is what you can mention in your resume.
+It shows your unseen professional personality with valuable quantitative data points to backup your understanding of various concepts.
 Proof that you just did not warm the benches at work, but applied your brain cells to add value to the product you contributed.

 Creating a GitHub Repository with your code accomplishments is an added bonus